Andrejones00/PCA_Quarterly_Reporting_Q1_2025/README.md

 **Executive Summary**

-In Q1 2025, the portfolio posted a total NAV of $2.24B with an average IRR of 12.28%.
-Monitoring identified 21 client–fund records with quarter-over-quarter NAV changes of ±5% or more and 81 client–fund records with declining IRR, segmented by fund name and strategy (Private Equity, Credit, Venture Capital, Real Estate).
-Overall NAV trends were stable, with Private Equity delivering the highest average IRR, while Credit recorded the largest quarter-over-quarter IRR increase despite flat NAV performance.
-These results will be used to prioritize fund-level discussions with flagged clients and guide portfolio strategy reviews for the next quarter.
+In Q1 2025, the portfolio reported a total NAV of $2.24B and an average IRR of 12.28%, reflecting broadly stable performance across strategies.

+Monitoring identified 21 client–fund relationships with quarter-over-quarter NAV changes of ±5% or more, and 81 client–fund records with declining IRR.
+These records have been segmented by fund and strategy (Private Equity, Credit, Venture Capital, and Real Estate) for further review.

+Overall NAV trends were steady, with Private Equity continuing to deliver the highest average IRR, supported by consistent cash flow generation and stable valuations.
+Credit strategies recorded the largest quarter-over-quarter IRR increase despite flat NAV movement, suggesting stronger income realization and improved portfolio yields.

+Meanwhile, Venture Capital and Real Estate exhibited more valuation-driven fluctuations, consistent with their sensitivity to market sentiment and appraisal adjustments.

+These results will be used to prioritize follow-up discussions with clients whose funds showed notable NAV or IRR shifts, and to inform strategy-level reviews ahead of next quarter’s portfolio rebalancing and reporting cycle.

 &nbsp;
 &nbsp;